jlevy/lft/lft.md

 Typically there are two opposite pitfalls when building software:

-- **Under-engineering (inadequate up-front design):** This is when you don’t plan ahead and just building a tool, realizing it doesn’t work as hoped, but then getting stuck because the complexity of the software is too high to change it.
+- **Under-engineering (inadequate up-front design):** This is when you don’t plan ahead and just build a tool, realizing it doesn’t work as hoped, but then getting stuck because the complexity of the software is too high to change it.
-  This too little design and too much technical debt.
+  This is too little design and too much technical debt.

 - **Over-engineering (too much up-front design):** This is the opposite, which is that you’re so afraid of inadequate design that you design a much more complex